Brain Injury Program

 WakeMed's Brain Injury Rehabilitation System is the area's largest and most comprehensive brain injury program, serving over 200 brain injury survivors a year.

 It is an integrated continuum of care capable of providing rehabilitative services to brain injury survivors of all levels of acuity and severity.
 Rehabilitative services are often initiated within 24 hours of injury.
 Other regional trauma centers often refer patients for rehabilitative services as soon as they are medically stabilized.

 The goal of early intervention is to prevent secondary disability and shorten acute hospital stays by facilitating transition to a full rehabilitation setting sooner.
 When it comes to brain injury, early rehabilitation intervention is associated with better outcomes.

 - Neuro Care Unit

-An eight-bed unit specializing in the treatment of the most severe brain injuries.
+A dedicated unit specializing in the treatment of the most severe brain injuries.
 These patients often vary in their ability to participate in and tolerate therapy.
 The Neuro Care unit allows for highly individualized treatment carefully adapted to each patient's needs and capabilities.

 - Rehabilitation Hospital

 An inpatient rehabilitation hospital serving more moderate brain injury survivors.
 These patients receive 24-hour rehabilitation nursing, participate in three and a half hours of therapy per day and have an average length of stay of 19 days.
 Treatment is driven by the patient's level of cognitive function and recovery.